cristiandaniele/Software-security-course/Project_guidelines/project_guidelines.md

 | Experiment 1 | afl with ASan  | 2.5 hrs |  2.5 million     | 2 crashes, 1 hang |
 | Experiment 2 | zzuf with ASan | 1.5 hrs |  134 k           | nothing           |

-You MUST clearly name or number your experiments, so it is easy to see the link with the text and the tables.
-This is useful to do in text anyway, as it allows clear cross-references in the discussion of your findings.
+You MUST clearly name or number your experiments, so it is easy for the reader to see the relation between the text and the tables.
+It is useful to number/name experiments in text anyway, as it allows clear cross-references in the discussion of your findings.

 For any flaws found, possible issues to discuss would be: